NYPL/drb-etl-pipeline/README.md

 To run the integration tests, run `make integration`.

-To run the functional tests, run `make functional`.
+To run the functional tests, run `make functional` (Your local development environment must be running in Docker for these functional tests to properly run)

 ### Managing secrets